gaseri/website/docs/en/teaching/materials/llvm-tools.md

 - [llvm-stress](#llvm-stress), the random generator of files containing LLVM intermediate representation
 - [opt](#opt), the LLVM optimizer

-We will be working with files containing LLVM intermediate representation (IR).
-Many LLVM IR examples are available in the [VirtualMachine/ir-examples repository on GitHub](https://github.com/Virtual-Machine/ir-examples) which we obtained earlier.
-We will be using both the [C source code](https://github.com/Virtual-Machine/ir-examples/tree/master/c) and the [LLVM IR source code](https://github.com/Virtual-Machine/ir-examples/tree/master/ll) from that repository.
+We will be working with files containing the LLVM intermediate representation (IR).
+Many LLVM IR examples are available in the [VirtualMachine/ir-examples repository on GitHub](https://github.com/Virtual-Machine/ir-examples) that we obtained earlier.
+We will use both the [C source code](https://github.com/Virtual-Machine/ir-examples/tree/master/c) and the [LLVM IR source code](https://github.com/Virtual-Machine/ir-examples/tree/master/ll) from that repository.

-In the following examples we will put the `ir-examples` directory is in the `builddir` directory of the `llvm-project`.
-After positioning in the `builddir` directory, this can be achieved using cURL:
+In the following examples we will place the `ir-examples` directory  in the `builddir` directory of the `llvm-project`.
+Once placed in the `builddir` directory, we can achieve this using cURL:

 ``` shell
 $ curl -OL https://github.com/Virtual-Machine/ir-examples/archive/refs/heads/master.zip